 Anton Raphael Mengs was the son of Ismael Mengs, a Danish painter who eventually established himself in Dresden.
 In 1741 Mengs's father took him from Dresden to Rome.

 In Rome, Anton Raphael Mengs fresco painting of Parnassus at Villa Albani gained him a reputation as a master painter.
-In 1749 he was appointed the first painter to Frederick Augustus, elector of Saxony, but this did not prevent him from spending much of his time in Rome.
-There he married Margarita Guzzi, who had been one of his models the year before.
+In 1749, Frederick Augustus the Elector of Saxony appointed Mengs as his first painter, but he was still able to spend much of his time in Rome, where he married Margarita Guzzi, who had been one of his models the year before.
 In order to have a chance at becoming the director of the Vatican School of painting, he converted to Catholicism, and in 1754 he was appointed as the director.